 For an OpenAI-compatible provider, use https://api.rutaapi.com/v1 as the Base URL.
 Always include /v1.

-Which API key should I use?
+What API key should I use with Codex CLI?

-What model should I use?
+What model ID should I use?

 Why does Codex CLI say model not found?

 The model ID may be unavailable, disabled, or typed incorrectly.
 Check your enabled models in the app pricing page and verify with /v1/models.
+Model availability can change, so re-check if a previously available model no longer appears.

-Why does Codex CLI return 401?
+Why does Codex CLI return 401 or invalid API key?

 HTTP 401 means the API key is missing, incorrect, or sent to the wrong Base URL.
 Verify the key and Base URL both come from RutaAPI.
 Run /v1/models to confirm the key is valid.
+Do not use a key from one provider with a URL from another.

 Why does Codex CLI return 503?